csc-training/GenieWebApp.jl/docs/src/deploying-to-virtual-machine-using-openstack.md

 chmod 400 .ssh/<keyname>.pem
 ```

-### Security Groups
+### Configuring Security Groups
+We can manage internet access to our virtual machine by defining security groups and associating them with the virtual machine.
 We can set up firewalls and security groups by navigating to *Network*, then *Security Groups*.
-Let's create a new security group by selecting *Create Security Group* and naming it `SSH`.
-Then, select *Manage Rules* for the `SSH` group and then *Add Rule* with the following parameters:
+Let's create a new security group by selecting *Create Security Group* and name it `SSH`.
+Then, select *Manage Rules* for the group and *Add Rule* with the following parameters:

 - *Rule*: `Custom TCP Rule`
 - *Direction*: `Ingress`